-To recognise behaviour problem.3 7.1% of children aged 3-17 years (approximately 4.4 million) have diagnosed anxiety.
+To recognise warning signs about mental health and wellbeing and how to seek support for themselves and other.
+9.4% of children aged 2-17 years (approximately 6.1 million) have received an ADHD diagnosis.
+7.4% of children aged 3-17 years (approximately 4.5 million) have a diagnosed behaviour problem.3 7.1% of children aged 3-17 years (approximately 4.4 million) have diagnosed anxiety.
+3.2% of children aged 3-17 years (approximately 4.9 million) have diagnosed anxiety.
 3.2% of children aged 3-17 years (approximately 1.9 million) have diagnosed depression.
-Children Eddie Colour codes Psalm 46:1-3 that anyone can experience express themselves Schumann - School on desks God is our refuge and mental ill through play as Counsellor strength, an health; that well as words. linear Taria ever-present most difficulties can You can learn a lot about how Jigsaw Topic - Being Me help in trouble.
-Therefore we be resolved they're feeling being me will not fear, with help and by simply though the support; and spending time earth give way that it is with them and watching them and the mountains fall important to discuss feelings play. into the heart with a trusted P.0.7. of the sea, adult. though its waters roar and foam and the mountains

-quake with their surging.

-About change 27.5% of Eddie John 16:22

-and loss, children who Schumann - So with you:

-including received free School Now is your

-death, and how school meals Counsellor time of grief,

-these can said they were but I will see

-effect feelings; "often" lonely, Jigsaw Topic - you again and
+Children Eddie Colour codes Philippians 4:6-7 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+Psalm 46:1-3 that anyone can experience express themselves Schumann - on desks God is our refuge and mental ill health; that most difficulties can be resolved with help and support; and that it is important to discuss feelings with a trusted adult. through play as well as words.
+You can learn a lot about how they're feeling by simply spending time with them and watching them play.
+School Counsellor Jigsaw Topic - Being Me strength, an ever-present help in trouble.
+Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.
+About change and loss, including death, and how these can effect feelings; ways of expressing and managing grief and bereavement.
+27.5% of children who received free school meals said they were "often" lonely, compared with 5.5% of those who did not.
+Eddie Schumann - School Counsellor Jigsaw Topic - Being Me Rainbows John 16:22 So with you: Now is your time of grief, but I will see you again and you will rejoice, and no one will take away your joy.
+Problem- solving strategies for dealing with emotions, challenges and Some emotions (such as sadness, anger) can block learning, while others (such Eddie Schumann - School Counsellor Galatians 5:22- 23 But the fruit of the Spirit is love, joy, peace, change including the transition to as a sense of wellbeing, feeling safe Jigsaw Topic - Being Me forbearance, kindness, goodness, new schools. and feeling valued) promote learning.
+So learning to manage the emotions can assist learning.
+Fiddle toys faithfulness, gentleness and self-control.
+Against such things there is no law.

-ways of compared with Being Me you will rejoice

-expressing and 5.5% of those and no one will

-managing grief who did not.
-Rainbows take away your

-and joy.

-bereavement.

-Problem- Some emotions Eddie Galatians 5:22solving (such as Schumann - 23

-strategies for sadness, anger) School But the fruit of

-dealing with can block Counsellor the Spirit is

-emotions, learning, while love, joy,

-challenges and others (such Jigsaw Topic - peace,

-change as a sense of Being Me forbearance,

-including the wellbeing, kindness,

-transition to feeling safe Fiddle toys goodness,

-new schools. and faithfulness,

-feeling valued) gentleness and

-promote self-control.

-learning.
-Against such

-So learning to things there is

-manage the no law.

-emotions can

-assist learning.